 DOJ, Federal Bureau of Prisons

 346 Marine Forces Drive

 Grand Prairie, TX 75051

 We will notify you of the outcome after each step of the application process has been completed.
 Normally, Selecting Officials will make a selection within 90-days.
-When deemed necessary, the selection process may be extended up to 180-days from the date the certificate(s) of eligibles (Exception Lists) is generated to make a selection.
+When deemed necessary, the selection process may be extended up to 180-days from the date the certificate(s), (Exception, Best Qualified Lists) is/are generated to make a selection.

 Education must be accredited by an accrediting institution recognized by the U.S. Department of Education in order for it to be credited towards qualifications.
 Therefore, provide only the attendance and/or degrees from schools accredited by accrediting institutions recognized by the U.S. Department of Education.

 Failure to provide all of the required information as stated in this vacancy announcement may result in an ineligible rating or may affect the overall rating.

 We have digitized and made available the exact criteria Federal hiring managers are required to use when grading their openings.